SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 .. note::

    Type aliases do not actually define a new type in Swift.
-   They are just an alternative name for an existing type.
+   They are simply an alternative name for an existing type.
    In the example above,
    ``maxAmplitudeFound`` is of type ``UInt16``, not ``AudioSample``.